Avnsx/fansly-downloader/README.md

 **⚠️ If you are not using Windows or are encountering a bug with quick start please head over to [Get Started](https://github.com/Avnsx/fansly/wiki/Get-Started) instead ⚠️**

+After completing any of the configuration tutorials [Quick Start](https://github.com/Avnsx/fansly#-quick-start) / [Get Started](https://github.com/Avnsx/fansly/wiki/Get-Started); in the future you'll only need to change the creator name for Targeted Creator > Username in ``config.ini`` for every further use case on other creators.

 ## 🤔 FAQ
 Do you have any unanswered questions or want to know more about fansly scraper?
 Head over to the [Wiki](https://github.com/Avnsx/fansly/wiki)